Nikhil-Manglore/valkey/PR2516_Analysis.md

 ## Sampling Profiler Results (GET, 16-byte)

 A separate profiling run was performed for GET 16-byte values using the same methodology (300s warmup, 60s recording with call graphs).
-This workload hits a fundamentally different code path than SET 96-byte since 16-byte values are embedded (`hasembval=1`), so objectGetVal takes the "slow path" every time.
+This workload hits a different code path than SET 96-byte since 16-byte values are embedded (`hasembval=1`), so objectGetVal takes the "slow path" every time.

 Total cycles captured across all threads: